Apple

 • Select Delete All.

 • Go to Related.
-Sets of photos that are similar will be grouped and pre-selected, with the best photo from each set remaining.
+Sets of similar photos will be grouped and pre-selected, with the best image from each set remaining.

-• Examine a set, select additional photos if necessary, and then tap Move to Trash to delete the photos you’ve chosen.
+• Examine a set, select additional photos if necessary, and then tap Move to Trash to delete your chosen images.

 • When you’re finished reviewing similar photo sets, tap Empty Trash.